moq-wg/moq-transport/draft-lcurley-warp.md

 Commonly used terms in this document are described below.

-Endpoint:

-: A QUIC endpoint: either a client or a server.

-Session:

-: An QUIC connection identified via a URL after a handshake.

 Client:

-: The endpoint that initiates the QUIC connection and Warp session.
+: The party initiating a Warp session.

+Congestion:

+: Packet loss and queuing caused by degraded or overloaded networks.

+Consumer:

+: A QUIC endpoint receiving media over the network.
+This could be a consumer or a relay.

+Producer:

+: A QUIC endpoint sending media over the network.
+This could be a producer or a relay.

 Server:

-: The endpoint that accepts incoming QUIC connections and Warp sessions.
+: The party accepting an incoming Warp session.

-Publisher:

-: An endpoint that publishes tracks and transmits objects over the network.

-Subscriber:

-: An endpoint that requests tracks and receives objects over the network.

-Producer:

-: The initial publisher that encodes tracks and objects.

-Consumer:

-: The final subscriber that decodes tracks and objects.

-Relay:

-: An endpoint that subscribes to endpoints and publishes to other endpoints.
-Relays typically perform deduplication and caching as part of a distributed system.

-Application:

-: An entity that uses Warp to send or receive live data.

 Track:

-: A live stream, fragmented into objects that are generated over time.

-Group:

-: A collection of objects, used to denote join points for new subscribers.

-Object:

-: A byte slice of a track, including a header indicating the relationship between objects.

-Congestion:

-: Packet loss and queuing caused by degraded or overloaded networks.
+: An encoded bitstream, representing a single component that makes up the larger application.

+Transport session:

+: Either a native QUIC connection, or a WebTransport session used to transmit the data.

 ## Notational Conventions